Tert-butyllithium/seminar-slides/slide.md

 	- Considering multithread: When the program is waiting for a syscall (such as `read`), other threads can still run normally or call syscalls.
 - Maintain a data struct to save `regs[0]`
 	- Syscall will block the thread, so we could save a value for each thread number.

+---

+## Plan

+- Improve the syscall capturing, support record for the parameter change
+- Further discuss with Yiming how to handle library calls
+- Read a paper for sharing next week...